Nikhilp0124/class-website/content/F25/MAT3100W/syllabus.md

 <h3>Make-up homework</h3>
 <p>
   You will be given opportunities to redo homework exercises for full credit.
-In order to redo a problem, you will be asked to either re-submit a thorough answer-key writeup or create a video explaining your solution to other students in the class.
+In order to redo a problem, you will be asked to either re-submit a thorough answer-key write-up or create a video explaining your solution to other students in the class.
 </p>

 <h3>Late work and extensions</h3>